I know what you’re thinking.

 So we can be generous or miserly with each other.
-But generosity, remember, is a top five predictor of successful marriage and so I’m challenging you to be generous by choosing to listen well.
+But generosity, remember, is a top-five predictor of a successful marriage and so I’m challenging you to be generous by choosing to listen well.

 Validation can be as simple as what we therapists call “listener backchannels”.
 As in, those simple verbal cues that tell the other person you’re following them.
 Things like, “mmhmm” and “yeah…” and nodding, eye contact and all that good stuff.